2nd Australasian Conference for Neuroscience, Learning and Well-being

 RESCHEDULED - TENTATIVE NEW DATES

 Director - iN-Ed

 Children - The most misunderstood beings on the planet!

 I have come to believe that children may be the most misunderstood beings on our planet!
 The misunderstanding can occur throughout childhood and adolescence.
-The misunderstanding can be widespread among caregivers and educators and perhaps even for some therapists who are required to focus solely on behavior and diagnosis.
-Unfortunately, this focus can then lead adults to seek strategies to control the child’s behavior rather than to understand the reason for the behavior and to connect and engage with the child.
+The misunderstanding can be widespread among caregivers and educators and perhaps even for some therapists who are required to focus solely on behaviour and diagnosis.
+Unfortunately, this focus can then lead adults to seek strategies to control the child’s behaviour rather than to understand the reason for the behaviour and to connect and engage with the child.
 Caregivers may become frustrated when the child criticizes, doesn’t listen, argues with their siblings or peers, or is scared or worried about a relatively neutral object or situation.
 Educators may feel helpless when a child doesn’t join the group, doesn’t complete their activity, distracts others, hides under a table or lashes out.

 The focus of this Keynote is to clarify the misunderstanding while also acknowledging how the misunderstanding occurs.
 Neuroscience principles highlight the importance of attachment and safety to the child’s neural development, which then impacts on educational outcomes and wellbeing.
 Learning that occurs in supportive and thriving environments with teachers who are attuned to the student’s psychological and academic needs provides the platform for children to reach their full potential; emotionally, socially, physically and academically.

 Group Leader Neuroscience and Obesity, Translational Research Institute, Institute for Health and Biomedical Innovation, QUT

 How to apply neuroplasticity neuroscience to help educators drive a growth mindset